Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation

-In parallel, diffusion models have gained attention in robotic manipulation for their strong generative and generalization capabilities.
-For example, Chi et al.\cite{chi2023diffusion} applied diffusion models to visuomotor learning to improve long-horizon task performance, while Black et al.\cite{black2023zero} explored zero-shot manipulation by leveraging pre-trained diffusion policies for adaptable task execution.
-Despite these advances, existing methods struggle to handle semantic grasping and manipulation tasks, where object-level perception and generalization remain major challenges.
-Our work addresses this gap by integrating bounding-box guided object information into diffusion-based policies, improving both generalization and adaptability in semantic manipulation scenarios.
+Diffusion models are increasingly applied in robotic manipulation for their generative and generalization capabilities, e.g., visuomotor learning \cite{chi2023diffusion} and zero-shot execution \cite{black2023zero}, yet still struggle with semantic grasping and object-level generalization.
+We address this by integrating bounding-box guided object information into diffusion policies.